Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Wandin - Seville, placing the area among the bottom 25% of areas assessed nationally

-This suggests new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-New properties are constructed at an average expected cost of $327,000.
-In FY2026, $7.5 million in commercial development approvals have been recorded, indicating the area's primarily residential nature.
-Comparatively, Wandin-Seville has roughly half the rate of new dwelling approvals per person when measured against Greater Melbourne.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction cost value of new properties is $327,000.
+In FY-26, there have been $7.5 million in commercial development approvals recorded, demonstrating the area's primarily residential nature.
+Compared to Greater Melbourne, Wandin - Seville has roughly half the rate of new dwelling approvals per person.

-Nationally, it ranks among the 19th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-This activity is lower than the national average, reflecting market maturity and possible development constraints.
-Recent building activity consists solely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 863 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate Wandin-Seville will gain approximately 415 residents by 2041.
+Nationally, it places among the 18th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population count per dwelling approval is 863 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Wandin - Seville will gain 415 residents through to 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development